Ant-Throw-Pology/2898-scouter/README.md

 # 2898 Scouting App
 > We are not affiliated with FIRST or FRC. **You** are responsible for following all rules when using this program.
 The developers of this program are **NOT** responsible for any rules broken during use of this program.

 A scouting app written in HTML, CSS, and TypeScript by members of FRC team 2898.

+Try the app here: https://ant-throw-pology.github.io/2898-scouter

-Currently only available as a webpage.
-An install is available which will install the app to your computer.
-[Try the app here!](https://ant-throw-pology.github.io/2898-scouter/) [Try the installer here!](https://github.com/droid-kk11/2898-scouter-installer)
+An installer is available which will install the app to your computer: https://github.com/droid-kk11/2898-scouter-installer

 ## Contributing